 Located in American Airlines Terminal 8 in New York’s JFK Airport, Bobby Van’s only airport location brings an elegant dining experience that will blow any traveler away.
 Just steps past security, Bobby Van’s Grill brings the same high-quality steakhouse and grill fare of other Bobby Van’s establishments to airport dining.
 With a large and well-stocked bar as well as a dining room complete with table clothes and beautiful chandeliers, guests can enjoy a dining experience that will help them forget they are at the airport.
 For those diners who need to stay aware of flight status updates, flight charts are visible from the tables, and take out meals are available for those making a quick connection.
 Serving breakfast, lunch and dinner.

-As you walk in, the server podium is in the middle of an area filled with a mixture of smaller tables along the edge a with view of the terminal, high top bar tables with a sports bar feel and the bar in the back.
+As you walk in, the server podium is in the middle of an area filled with a mixture of smaller tables along the edge with a view of the terminal, high-top bar tables with a sports bar feel and the bar in the back.
 It looked nice but not like a high-end steakhouse.

 We were led to an opening next to the bar to the back room.
 This was much more elegant with white tablecloths and wood paneling.
 If you’re looking for a relaxing dinner away from the hustle of the airport, see if you can sit in the back.

-The bar wraps around to both sides so you can sit there as well, if you’d want to.
+The bar wraps around to both sides, so you can sit there as well if you’d want to.
 The TV on this side of the bar was on mute when we were there, unlike the ones out front.

 Our server showed up to our table quickly and took our drink orders.
 We needed a little more time to look at the food, as the menu is quite large for an airport location.
 Looking at the prices, I also discovered that the $28 credit wasn’t going to go very far.
 Honestly, of all the reviews I’ve read, no one has gone under the $28 price tab so your meal here is definitely not going to be “free.”